cloudops/cloudops_golang_sdk_generator/README.md

 You will need to establish both a package location as well as the path reference to it (assuming you don't track the SDK in github publicly).

 In this case, I will only reference the `cmc_core` package and I will reference it as `github.com/swill/cmc_core`.

+To change the github handle to something other than `swill`, be sure to set the `github_handle` variable appropriately in the `Makefile`.

 In your `go.mod` file, add the following reference: